 At the end of the private portion of the defense when the student would usually be asked to leave the room, the student will exit the meeting.
 When the committee is ready for the student to rejoin the meeting, the Advisor will text the student.

-If students want the Michaels to be there for them, when they set up their defense (meeting) in WebEx, they should include the Michaels as participants by sending an email invitation to GSBS.firstname.lastname@example.org.
+If students want an IT staff to be there for them, when they set up their defense (meeting) in WebEx, they should include said staff as a participant by sending an email invitation to GSBS.email@example.com.

 Before the defense, the student will type the preliminary required information into the fillable-PDF results and evaluation forms and send them to the Advisor.

 At the defense, the Advisor will complete the results and evaluation forms.

 After the defense, the Advisor will email the result and evaluation forms to firstname.lastname@example.org and copy all members of the committee who attended the defense (including the substitute, if one was needed) and the student.
 In the email, each committee member will be asked to confirm their agreement of the defense result by sending a reply-all email stating "OK" or "I approve".

 Real time tips from a student who just defended using WebEx: